About the Location

 This image was taken on a day trip while being on vacation in Madeira island, Portugal.
 Madeira has a rich vegetation with old-grown laurel forests spread over the island and beautiful hiking trails.

 This spot is located in the highlands of the island with ever-changing weather of sunshine, rain and fog.
-Combined with all those characterful and gnarly trees it makes for a great spot for natures lovers and photography.
+Combined with all those characterful and gnarly trees it makes for a great spot for nature lovers and photographers.
+This image was taken back in 2017 and in the last few years this place has grown popularity quite a lot.

 Thoughts on Composition